animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 ---

+Each $\mathrm{I}$ observes the space around it (whatever t wants technically)

+When they observe each other, stuff happens

+They collide and bounce, for example

+it feels good

+Now, to define that, we need space

+$\langle$square image with space$\rangle$

+Each $\mathrm{I}$ can imply a point in space and that implication can imply a next point in space recursively forever and so on

+but when $\mathrm{I}$s meet, they can change their own and each others' implication graph

+Observation changes ones own implications, but in mutually identical ways

+Now, this becomes a problem

+_

 Okay, so we have a Turing machine type grammar, but it's ugly and unintuitive to actual physics.

 Actual physics: particles interacting, in space, etc.